 - File an official change of address with the U.S. Postal Service.

 - Set a start date with utility providers at your new address, and determine a stop date with your current utility providers (if you’re not transferring services to your new address).

-- If you rent your current home, send written notice to your landlord of your intended move-out date, and include your new address to receive your security deposit and any correspondence.
+- If you rent your current home, send written notice to your landlord informing them of your intended move-out date, and include your new address to receive your security deposit and future correspondence.

 - Set up a packing schedule so you can space out packing tasks over the month.

-- As you pack items, remember to label all boxes and storage containers with the rooms they go with so you can stay organized while moving them into your new home and unpacking later.
+- As you start packing the house, remember to label all boxes and storage containers with the rooms they go with so you can stay organized while moving them into your new home and unpacking later.

 - Plan meals that will use up any perishable food items in your freezer, refrigerator, or pantry.